VeyselUstuntas/Student-Course-Information-System/README.md

 # Student Course Information System

+A course information platform where students can select courses, view their grades, lecturers can grade their students and the system administrator can add courses, announcements and lunch lists to the system.

 * The application is based on fragments that allow students to take courses, view course grades, view announcements made by the system administrator and view the food list.